Skip to content

 — Tariq Krim

-I then founded Jolicloud, which produced the Jolibook — the first computer under €250 with its own web-based operating system (JoliOS) and personal cloud system.
+With Romain Huet, I cofounded Jolicloud, which produced the Jolibook — the first computer under €250 with its own web-based operating system (JoliOS) and personal cloud system.
 It pioneered features that are now standard on devices like Chromebooks and iPads.

 In 2008, I co-founded ISAI, the French tech entrepreneurs' fund, which provides seed capital for web and mobile technology startups.